 Snowshoeing is a fun winter activity that is not only enjoyable but a good exercise.
-It is a great way to see the outdoors after or during a beautiful snowfall, and an excellent source of fresh air and cardio to strengthen your lungs, the beneficial effects of which stays around for years.
-Putting together a snowshoe kit that contains your snowshoeing gear AND important accessories for snowshoeing will ensure you’re ready to head out for a fun snowshoe outing at your whim.
+It is a great way to see the outdoors after or during a beautiful snowfall, and an excellent source of fresh air and cardio to strengthen your lungs, the beneficial effects of which stay around for years.
+Putting together a snowshoe kit that contains your snowshoeing gear AND important snowshoeing accessories will ensure you’re ready to head out for a fun snowshoe outing at your whim.

-here is a list of other accessories that you should pack with them for the best possible outdoor experience:
+Here is a list of other snowshoeing accessories that you should pack with them for the best possible outdoor experience:

 1) Waterproof gloves/mittens

 While going snowshoeing, wearing properly insulated and waterproof gloves or mittens is essential for you to maintain healthy fingers as well as keeping the rest of your body from losing heat too quickly.
 Although the strenuous cardiovascular activity may generate a lot of body heat, allowing your wet appendages to stay exposed to the cold or even allowing wet garments to stay in contact with any body part can have detrimental effects.
 Gloves or mittens with enhanced grip can help, also.